apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-cloud/operation/deploy-guide.en.md

 1. Ensure that ZooKeeper, Mesos Master/Agent and ElasticJob-Cloud-Scheduler have been started correctly.
 2. Place the tar.gz file of the packaging job in a network accessible location, such as ftp or http.
 The `main` method in the packaged tar.gz file needs to call the `JobBootstrap.execute` method provided by ElasticJob-Cloud.
 3. Use curl command to call RESTful API to publish applications and register jobs.
-For details：[Configuration](/cn/user-manual/elasticjob-cloud/configuration)
+For details: [Configuration](/en/user-manual/elasticjob-cloud/configuration)

 ## Scheduler configuration steps

 Modify the `conf\elasticjob-cloud-scheduler.properties` to change the system configuration.

-Configuration description：
+Configuration description:

 | Attribute Name           | Required | Default                  | Description                                                                                 |
 | ------------------------ |:-------  |:------------------------- |:------------------------------------------------------------------------------------------ |